Australian rules football in Africa: Botswana

+Ethiopia

+While the sport hasn't been played in Ethiopia, the country is notable for producing AFL players from the migrant community in Australia.

+Notable players

 Egypt

 Australian rules football was played by the ANZACs in Egypt during World War I. The sport has since been revived by Australian expats, with an Auskick program being started in Cairo.
 The Australian Embassy in Cairo has backed the program.

+Notable players

 Ghana

 Australian football was played on a non-organised level in Ghana in 2007, where traveling Australians played with children.

 In early 2009, AFL club the Western Bulldogs announced that they were in talks with Azumah Nelson regarding the introduction of Australian rules football at the Azumah Nelson Foundation (AZNEF) Sports Academy.
 Nelson was quoted as saying "Once we become familiar with handling the oval shaped ball, I am sure that Ghana will produce many champions for the AFL Clubs in Australia" The Bulldogs also stated that they may travel to Ghana to visit the AZNEF Sports Academy in future.

+Notable players

 Kenya

 There have been efforts to start the sport at junior level since 2004.
 Gus Horsey from the Baltimore Washington Eagles from the United States Australian Football League visited the country in February and September, running several footy clinics and organising a grand final between four local teams in Nairobi.
 During Horsey's second visit to Kenya to coach Australian rules, he regularly trained over 100 children after school with help from local soccer coaches, although plans through USFooty Kids to continue the clinics in the future did not go ahead.

 The AFL reported in 2009 that junior clinics were being conducted in Kenya under the same model as FootyWILD in South Africa.

 In 2015, schoolboys international matches were held on the Kenya-Tanzania border.

+Notable players

+Malawi

+Educaring Africa ran clinics Ntakataka Village in Monkey Bay in 2019.

+Nigeria

+While the sport hasn't been played in Nigeria, some AFL players from the migrant community in Australia have strong connections to the country.

+Notable players

 Senegal

 Australian rules football was played sporadically in Senegal during the 1990s, after Darwin-based Mark Moretti visited Dakar for two months in 1991.
 Moretti had introduced the sport to local children originally as an example of overseas culture, but there was interest from both the children and some local soccer administrators in continuing the sport.
 When Moretti returned in 1997 there had not been any progress, so he organised some footballs and other material to be sent to Senegal and the country was represented at the International Australian Football Council AGM in Darwin in 1999.
 Around this time, two teams were established, named the Crocodiles and the Hares, but the sport has since disappeared in the country.

 A team representing Senegal appeared at the "World 9s" in Catalonia in 2008, consisting of Senegalese nationals resident in Spain and competing in the Catalan AFL.

+Collingwood FC recruited 202cm Senegalese basketballer Bassirou Faye as an international rookie in 2021.